apostrophecms/content-upgrader/README.md

 }
 ```

-> Your function **must** return a doc unless you want the document to be **removed** in the upgrade.
-It's OK to modify the original doc but you must return the modified doc if you want it to be kept.
+🎩 **Your function **must** return a doc unless you want the document to be **removed** in the upgrade.** It's OK to modify the original doc but you must return the modified doc if you want it to be kept.

 ### Transforming widget types